 Low testosterone does not always present symptoms, and some people only learn about it after a routine physical examination with blood work.

 However, anyone who experiences one or more of the above symptoms should seek medical attention.

 To diagnose low testosterone, a doctor will often perform a physical evaluation and review the person’s symptoms.
 The doctor may also request testing to look for additional signs.

 For example, a bone density test can show diminished bone mass, one result of low testosterone.

-There are several delivery methods of TRT, including:
+There are several delivery methods of TRT,

 - skin patches